 Many promising therapeutic applications are currently being tested in preclinical experiments using iPSC-derived cells for their potential to generate functional cells able to replace damaged or dysfunctional tissues in patients[49].
 However, the era of human clinical trials using iPSC-derived cells has already started.
-Indeed, the first reported clinical trial involving iPSC-derived cells was designed to treat the Age-Related Macular Degeneration (AMD), a disease that affects the macula of the eye and results in the blur of the central vision[50,51].
-In 2013, sheets of retinal pigment epithelial (RPE) cells, differentiated from patient-derived iPSC, were transplanted into the eyes of a patient suffering AMD.
-Six months after transplantation, the patient visual treatment acuity was improved with no safety-related concerns.
-However, as the for the second trial participant was ready to start, two mutations, that were not presented in the original reprogrammed fibroblasts, were detected in the RPE cells used to treat the first patient.
+Indeed, the first reported clinical trial involving iPSC-derived cells was designed to treat age-related macular degeneration, a disease that affects the macula of the eye and results in the blur of the central vision[50,51].
+In 2013, sheets of retinal pigment epithelial cells differentiated from patient-derived iPSC were transplanted into the eyes of a patient suffering age-related macular degeneration.
+At 6 months after transplantation, the patient’s visual treatment acuity was improved with no safety-related concerns.
+However, as the second trial participant was ready to start, two mutations that were not presented in the original reprogrammed fibroblasts, were detected in the retinal pigment epithelial cells used to treat the first patient.
 While further analysis revealed that the risk of carcinogenesis was low, the study was halted and only resumed in 2016.

 The first formal trial using iPSC was approved in 2016 when Cynata Therapeutics launched the first clinical trial using an allogeneic iPSC-derived mesenchymal stem cell called CYP-001[51].
-Cynata Therapeutics just recently concluded the Phase 1 clinical trial of CYP-001 for the treatment of steroid-resistant acute graft versus host disease/GvHD, and the results showed positive safety and efficacy data for the treatment of the disease.
+Cynata Therapeutics just recently concluded the Phase 1 clinical trial of CYP-001 for the treatment of steroid-resistant acute graft versus host disease, and the results showed positive safety and efficacy data for the treatment of the disease.
 Cynata Therapeutics is currently planning a phase 2 trial.
-In 2018, the Kyoto University announced the first clinical trial to treat Parkinson’s disease using iPSC-derived dopaminergic progenitors to be transplanted into human patients.
+In 2018, Kyoto University announced the first clinical trial to treat Parkinson’s disease using iPSC-derived dopaminergic progenitors to be transplanted into human patients.
 The objective of this trial will be to evaluate the safety and efficacy of the transplantation of iPSC-derived dopaminergic neurons into the brain of Parkinson’s disease patients[52-54].

-In the oncological front, the American Company Fate Therapeutics has recently approved the usage of a NK cell-based cancer immunotherapy for the treatment of advanced solid tumours with cells derived from a clonal master characterized iPSC line[55].
+In the oncological front, Fate Therapeutics has recently approved the usage of a natural killer cell-based cancer immunotherapy for the treatment of advanced solid tumors with cells derived from a clonal master characterized iPSC line[55].
 This study is expected to evaluate the safety and tolerability of multiple doses of these cells in subjects who have progressed or failed with immune checkpoint inhibitors therapy.

 Recently, a clinical trial has been approved to generate sheets of cardiomyocytes that surgeons plan to implant into the heart of three patients with heart diseases[56].
 While some companies and researchers are patiently waiting for the results of clinical studies concerning the iPSC regenerative potential, others are currently looking into other therapeutic strategies.
-For instance, with CRISPR-Cas9 technologies, stem cell biologists are attempting to repair mutated genes in human iPSC before using iPSC-derived cells to treat the patients.
+For instance, with CRISPR-Cas9 technologies stem cell biologists are attempting to repair mutated genes in human iPSC before using iPSC-derived cells to treat the patients.

 iPSC BANKING